Waiting for Clark by Annabeth Albert

-This was so short and it really felt like someone cut the end off of a book and just gave us that.
 Bryce and Clark’s friendship and feelings all develop prior to this book and though we do get a flashback to the kiss (which I appreciated) we’re still mostly just taking the author’s word for their feelings.
+Because of this Waiting for Clark really felt like someone cut the end off of a book that was just getting started.
 I understand this was written as part of a promotional event, so it is what it is.
-There’s just not much character development and both characters are already in love with each other by the time we show up.
-I never really connected with their love story because of this.
+There’s just not much character development and both characters are already in love with each other by the time the reader is dropped into the story so I never really connected with their love story.

 When Bryce Weyland agrees to go to a comic convention dressed as a superhero, the last person he expects to see is his one-time best friend (and hopeless crush), Clark Kenmore.
 But Clark is impossible not to notice—he’s wearing spandex tights, a rainbow cape, and the same disarming smile that haunts Bryce’s dreams.